benchristelcom/benchristelcom.github.io/src/welcome.md

 <div class="col-2"></div>

-- [_Process to Processes_](https://benchristel.github.io/process-to-processes) - A draft of my upcoming book about software development
+- [_Process to Processes_](https://benchristel.github.io/process-to-processes) - A draft of my upcoming book about software development.

+- [_DeFAANGed_](http://defaanged.mataroa.blog/) - a blog about finding good and
+  fighting evil on the Internet.

 - [Ben's Guide to Software Development](https://bensguide.substack.com) - A newsletter about software, and, let's be real, a bunch of other stuff too.
 - [Essays](posts) on this site.